Hard Rock announces first three acts for 2020 Battery Park series

-Nelly, seen here at Sioux City's Orpheum Theatre in 2016, is the first announced performer for Hard Rock Hotel & Casino's summer Battery Park series.
-Tickets for the May 30 concert will go on sale on Friday.
+Nelly, seen here at Sioux City's Orpheum Theatre in October 2016, is the first announced performer for the Hard Rock Hotel & Casino's summer Battery Park series.
+Tickets for the May 30 concert will go on sale Friday.

+Multi-platinum band Shinedown will be performing in the Hard Rock Hotel & Casino's Battery Park series Aug.
+7.

 SIOUX CITY --

-Hard Rock Hotel & Casino has announced three new concerts for its highly-anticipated Battery Park outdoor summer Concert Series
+Hard Rock Hotel & Casino has announced three concerts for its Battery Park outdoor summer concert series.

-Grammy Award-winning rapper Nelly as the first artist announced to their annual Battery Park outdoor summer concert series.

-Best known for his 2002 hit single "Hot in Herre," Nelly will be in concert May 30.
+Grammy-winning rapper Nelly was the first artist announced.
+Best known for his 2002 hit singles "Hot in Herre" and "Dilemma," Nelly will be in concert May 30.

 ×